Peruz/load_lpp/JOSS/paper.md

 The library includes several tests, run with the Rust standard `cargo test`.

 # Research impact statement
-The library was used by @peruzzo2024 and @mary2023 (Figure 1).
+The library was used by @peruzzo2024 and @mary2023.
 A third related work is in preparation.
 Considering the number of similar hydrological studies, the software publication could lead to its adoption from other research groups.
-More in general, the number of Rust libraries has been increasing, also supported by public policies [@matsakis2014; @perkel2020; @schueller2022].
+More in general, the number of Rust libraries has been increasing, also supported by public policies [@perkel2020; @schueller2022].
 Load\_LPP could serve as a reference because the language ecosystem for data management is relatively young and there are not many feature-complete data pipelines.
 In this regard, the Load\_LPP has more than 500 downloads from its official Rust installation webpage.